 Projects like completing the planned extension of Urton Lane from Middletown to Taylorsville Road and remaking 9th Street into a true urban boulevard will make it easier for people to get around the city and will improve the quality of life in Louisville neighborhoods.

 Additionally, the plan identifies 8 policies that will guide the city’s future transportation investments and will inform land use and transportation decision-making.
 Those policies include shifting and increasing funding allocations, making Complete Street principles the norm, prioritizing high capacity corridors, considering transit a catalyst for infill development, streamlining transit service on key corridors, setting policy on preferred freight routes, managing parking and embracing smart mobility.

 Embracing Complete Street improvements, like the ones being made on East Market Street, and using technological advancements in every day life, like Uber and Lyft, will make Louisville’s streets safer and easier to get around.

 Move Louisville prioritizes $1.4 billion over a 20-year period for improvements that are critical to enhancing the city’s transportation network – a $5 billion asset.
 Funding for Move Louisville projects and priorities will come from a variety of sources, including federal, state and local dollars, along with grants like the one being used for Dixie Highway improvements.

 Projects and priorities outlined in the Move Louisville plan were developed after a series of public meetings where citizens gave feedback about how to improve Louisville’s transportation system.

 The Move Louisville plan was funded largely by a grant from the federal government, with additional funds provided by Louisville Metro Government and TARC.
-The planning process was led by Louisville Metro Government’s Office of Advanced Planning, in close partnership with Public Works and TARC and assisted by a team of consultants led by Nelson\Nygaard Consulting Associates.
+The planning process was led by Louisville Metro Government’s Office of Advanced Planning and Sustainability, in close partnership with Public Works and TARC and assisted by a team of consultants led by Nelson\Nygaard Consulting Associates.